kwj/AoC2024/README.md

 ### Run solutions

-For example, part one and part two of Day 1 have their own solutions.
+For example, both parts of Day 1 have their own solutions.

 ```julia
 julia> d01_p1("input")